dmx3377/file-organiser/README.md

 ## Customisation

-You can easily customise the organisation logic by editing the `FILE_EXTENSIONS` dictionary at the top of the `smart_organiser.py` script.
+You can easily customise the organisation logic by editing the `FILE_EXTENSIONS` dictionary at the top of the `smart_organiser.py` script in an IDE or text editor.

 For example, if you want to add a new category for `Fonts` and sort `.ttf` and `.otf` files into it, you would modify the dictionary like this: